docker/docs/docker-hub/billing/pricing-pull-rate-limit-faqs.md

 ### How can I compare which features are in each plan?

-You can see pricing and a full list of features for each product at [https://www.docker.com/pricing](https://www.docker.com/pricing).
+You can see pricing and a full list of features for each product at [Docker Pricing](https://www.docker.com/pricing){: target="blank" rel="noopener" class=""}.

 ### What is the difference between the legacy plans and the newly announced plans?